yazeedMohi/Mathematics-in-Assembly/README.md

 # Mathematics-in-Assembly
-An assembly language implementation for the different mathematical functions, including statistical functions, matrix operations, and numerical methods.
+An assembly language implementation for the different mathematical functions, including statistical functions, matrix operations, numerical methods, and some other stuff.

 # The project contains the following parts:
 ## Statistics: